Optimal Complexity and Certification of Bregman First-Order Methods: Convergence rate and optimality of NoLips

 \section{Convergence rate and optimality of NoLips}

-In this section, we begin by recalling the $O(1/k)$ convergence rate bound for the NoLips algorithm in the setting where $(f,h) \in \mathcal{B}_L(C)$.
+In this section, we start by recalling the $O(1/k)$ convergence rate bound for the NoLips algorithm in the setting where $(f,h) \in \mathcal{B}_L(C)$.
 We then proceed to prove that NoLips is an \textit{optimal} algorithm for the class $\mathcal{B}_L(C)$, by showing that this rate is also a \textit{lower bound} for a generic class of Bregman gradient algorithms that we define below.
-The key elements for proving the lower bound were discovered through the solution to a Performance Estimation Problem (PEP), which will be detailed in Section~\ref{s:pep}.
+The key elements for proving the lower bound were empirically discovered through the solution to a Performance Estimation Problem (PEP), which is detailed in Section~\ref{s:pep}.